Blue Collar Comedy Tour: Satellite radio

 In March 2006, the group started a Blue Collar Comedy channel on Sirius Satellite Radio titled Blue Collar Radio.
 The station features not only various stand-up acts from the four members but various acts from other working class-esque comedians such as Brian Regan, Rodney Carrington, Kathleen Madigan, John Caponera, Rodney Dangerfield, Ray Romano, and others as well.
 When Sirius Satellite Radio merged with XM Satellite Radio, this brought more coverage of the channel.

-Now known as Jeff & Larry's Comedy Roundup, it can be heard on Sirius XM 97.
+Now known as Jeff & Larry's Comedy Roundup, it can be heard on SiriusXM 97.

 Them Idiots Whirled Tour

 As of 2011, Foxworthy, Engvall and Larry still do comedy tours together under the title Them Idiots Whirled Tour.
 This is keeping true to their claim that One for the Road was the last Blue Collar tour, thus respecting the fact that Ron White is not part of it.
 A CD and DVD of the new show from the Consol Energy Center in Pittsburgh, Pennsylvania was released on March 13, 2012.